Conservative. Effective. Experienced.

 JUDGE SLAUGHTER’S FAMILY

 Like many Americans, Judge Slaughter’s family is a mix of many different cultures.
 Her paternal grandmother, Pilar Macias, came from Nuevo Laredo, Mexico where Pilar’s father, Telesforo Macias, served as mayor.
-Pilar Macias married James Slaughter and had one son, Bob Slaughter – Judge Slaughter’s father, who is a retired teacher, coach, and school administrator.
+Pilar Macias married Julian Slaughter and had one son, Bob Slaughter – Judge Slaughter’s father, who is a retired teacher, coach, and school administrator.
 Judge Slaughter’s mother, Judy, an entrepreneur and small business owner, was born and raised in Texas by a WWII Veteran, Harold, and his lovely bride, Hazel.

 ROOTS OF JUDGE SLAUGHTER’S CONSERVATIVE VALUES